-Hold your partners hand when you are in public, and put your arm around them when seated together.
+Hold your partner’s hand when you are in public, and put your arm around them when seated together.
 These small acts of affection remind you how important your partner is.
-[Read: 28 Cute ways to show affection in a relationship even if it feels awkward]
+[Read: 28 cute ways to show affection in a relationship even if it feels awkward]

 This is the most common advice to get out of a relationship rut, and there is a reason for that.
 Relationships require work, but that doesn’t mean they are miserable.
 Plan some fun new activities for you and your partner, and rekindle the spark by having fun together.
-[Read: Cute date ideas: 15 really sweet date ideas to try with your boo]
+[Read: Cute date ideas – 15 really sweet date ideas to try with your boo]

-You and your partner feeling bored?
+Are you and your partner feeling bored?
 You might just be spending too much time together.
 The best relationships allow for space and time apart.
 Time apart allows you to grow as an individual, and gives you something to talk about when you see each other again.

 Yes!
 All relationships lose passion over time, and that’s perfectly normal.
 You should be prepared for relationships to ebb and flow- the passion will come back, but it might take a backseat for a while.
 And that is to be expected.

 You also need to accept that you will need to put effort in when the rut returns.
 A good relationship is like a car that requires regular maintenance.